 Rank is not a reward.
 Rank is simply about the hierarchy of the Dojo and a tool for managing classes.
 In some ways martial arts rank is like the grade system used in schools and colleges.
 Each grade prepares you for the next.
-But the education system has time constraints.
+The education system, however, has time constraints.
 Students are required to complete their course of learning during the school year or semester.
 When the school year ends, students are graded.
 Some get an A, others get some other designation.
 That way of doing things can be great for some and not so good for others as it rewards those who can excel within that given time frame.
-But sometimes people have problems such as illness, family problems, food or housing insecurity or other challenges that cause a setback.
 But suppose the school year was more fluid and students advanced not when June came around but only when they have developed a strong competency in their studies.
 For instance, perhaps a C student could advance to the next grade as an A student if only they had a couple more months.
-At Kodokai we don’t have these time constraints.
-We don’t need to pass people into the next level with a C, setting them up for difficulties with new material.
+Since we don’t have these time constraints at Kodokai Dojo we don’t need to pass people into the next level with a C, setting them up for difficulties with new material.
 We can wait until that person is fully ready to advance.
-And that is what we do.
-We give people the time they need, wether they want it or not!
+And that is what we try to do.
+We give you the time you need, wether you want it or not!

-Our classes are divided by rank and designed to methodically expose students to material that is more technically and mentally challenging, more physically demanding, faster paced, harder contact and sometimes higher risk.
-Think about how rank, our curriculum, and our schedule of classes are all intertwined.
-Our instruction is not arbitrary.
-We plan what is taught at each level, and how many classes we can/should have each week based upon the number of people with the rank qualifications to attend these classes.
-Again, the schedule, learning material and rank are interwoven.
+Our classes are divided by rank and designed to methodically expose students to material that is more challenging, more physically demanding, faster paced, and higher risk.
+Rank, our curriculum, and our schedule of classes are all related.

 So, how de we go about awarding rank?